 If you're ambitious (and wearing sneakers; sandals are useless on these scalding hot surfaces), climb to the top of the highest dune in the country, which reaches 750 feet.
 With the hot sand below you and the snowy mountain peaks in the distance, this park feels otherworldly.

 Ride an Ancient Steam Train

 Take a trip back in time—and across the Colorado/New Mexico border 11 times—on the stunning, scenic Cumbres and Toltec steam train.

 Get a seat in the luxurious Tourist Car, where a personal guide will share history and landmarks, in between bringing you drinks and snacks.
 This ride goes through multiple pitch-black tunnels, above a nearly 900-foot gorge, through a ghost town and stops for a Thanksgiving-style lunch halfway.

-Kids love the open-air car.
-Adults enjoy the caboose, which is adults only and has a full bar.
+Kids love the open-air car, while adults will enjoy the caboose, which has a full bar.

 Not many hotels in Colorado openly advertise as 420-friendly, but the Steam Train Hotel in downtown Antonito isn't shy about appealing to "cannabis tourism."

 Rent a Silver Surfer Vaporizer and stay in a 420-friendly room, right across the street from a marijuana dispensary.
 No joints, bongs or other kids of smoke allowed.
 But you can enjoy your vape right in your room.